ysabri/GitDrive/docs/index.rst

         in fact this command is only used to checkout branches.
 The reason behind accepting a string is because of metadata branches.
-It turned out its a lot of headache to keep track of the metadata branch in a branch object so we only keep track of its ref name per repository and we used that name (string) to checkout when needed.
+It turned out its a lot of headache to keep track of the metadata branch in a branch object so we only keep track of its ref name per repository and we used that name (string) to check it out when needed.

         The second is our beloved partial checkout.
 Given a list of paths and ref, the command will checkout the state of those paths based on the ref into the current working tree.
         This operation should be run on an empty workspace.

         The third is orphan checkout.
 Given a new branch name and a starting point, it will create an orphan branch based on the point.
-An orphan branch points to not commits, effectively breaking the history.
+An orphan branch points to no commits, effectively breaking the history.
 This will be used when we create a new topicspace to ensure their independence.
+It is the caller's responsibility to create a commit on an orphan branch before checking out any other branch since an orphan branch with no commits gets discarded upon checking out anther branch.

         The fourth is to checkout and create a branch.
 Given a branch name and a start point it creates a branch at that point and checks it out.
-This is just here to save us a shell-out call, its two birds one stone.
+This is just here to save us a shell-out call, its two birds with one stone.

     **4.Clone:**
         We have one action from the clone command.

         Its your normal clone call.
 Given a valid url and a path, it will clone the url repository into that path.

+        :Notice:
             There is a bit of work to be done on that command.
 We still need to figure out authentication.
 We disable the use of any default authentication handlers in order to implement ours.
 Will update the section once its done.

     **5.Commit:**
         We have one acton from the commit command.